jacket/essential-image-optimization/app/partials/book.md

 Under HTTP/1.x, some developers used spriting to reduce HTTP requests.
 This came with a number of benefits, however care was needed as you quickly ran into challenges with cache-invalidation – changes to any small part of an image sprite would invalidate the entire image in a user’s cache.

 Spriting may now however be an [HTTP/2](https://hpbn.co/http2/) anti-pattern.
-With HTTP/2, it may be best to [load individual images](https://deliciousbrains.com/performance-best-practices-http2/) since multiple requests within a single connection are now possible.
+With HTTP/2, it may be best to [load individual images](https://deliciousbrains.com/performance-best-practices-http2/) since multiple requests within a single TCP connection are now possible (known as multiplexing).
 Measure to evaluate whether this is the case for your own network setup.

+## <a id="http2-and-progressive-jpeg" href="#http2-and-progressive-jpeg">HTTP/2 and progressive JPEG</a>

+If you serve images over HTTP/2, multiplexing is particularly beneficial for progressive and interlaced images.
+The initial layer of a progressive JPEG is fetched first, so it can feel like all images on the page are loading fast and simultaneously.

+If there are any high priority images on the page, you can further optimize the experience with HTTP/2 server push.
+Prior to the browser requesting a progressive JPEG, you can [push specific layers](https://calendar.perfplanet.com/2016/even-faster-images-using-http2-and-progressive-jpegs/) of it to the browser, so they are pre-cached.
+This can give a perception of almost instantaneous loading, helping users quickly engage with your content.

 ## <a id="lazy-load-non-critical-images" href="#lazy-load-non-critical-images">Lazy-load non-critical images</a>